Learning from Delayed Feedback in Games via Extra Prediction: Convergence in Poly-Matrix Zero-Sum Games

 \begin{definition}[Poly-matrix zero-sum games] Poly-matrix zero-sum games are

 \end{definition}

 Matching Pennies is a special case of poly-matrix games.
-In poly-matrix zero-sum games, the strategy converges to the Nash equilibrium for a sufficiently small learning rate in the sense of best-iterate convergence~\cite{cai2025separation} (see Appendix~\ref{app_cor_best} for the full proof).
+In poly-matrix zero-sum games, the strategy converges to the Nash equilibrium for a sufficiently small learning rate (see Appendix~\ref{app_cor_last} for the full proof).